 Others who do this for a living stick to picking more of the horses which will likely be favorites.
 This means that on average their picks will win one out of every three races.
 As you can see, depending on either type for your online horse racing picks will most often lead to disappointment.

 There are some advantages to depending on a person who picks horses for a living.
 Chief among these is that you don’t have to devote the time required for choosing your own winning horses.
 If you are just wanting to enjoy a day of light betting and watching the races, this is perfectly fine.

 Another advantage is that these picks are offered for free.
 You will save money by not having to buy the Daily Racing Form and other handicapping materials.
 Again, this is acceptable for the occasional horse bettor.

 Public Handicapper Disadvantages

 The person giving away free picks for a race track or racebook’s patrons cannot be selective.
 They must handicap every race on every card and do it everyday.
 Contrast this with the experience of making your own choices.
 You can focus on just a few races you think are good betting events instead of the entire card.

 The opinion you receive isn’t necessarily better than your own.
 If you have put in the work and chose a horse after studying the past performances, good for you.
 Your hard work could pay off in the form of a winning ticket.

 Finally, blindly following the advice of a public handicapper could encourage you to bet more often than you should.
 Just because there are ten races on a single card doesn’t mean you have to bet them all.
 You can choose to bet on one, three, or none of them.
 It is far better to bet only when you have a strong opinion.

-If you would like to practice your own handicapping skills, create an account with an Online Race Book.
+If you would like to practice your own handicapping skills, create an account with an Online horse betting site.
 You will receive lots of tools to help pick winners as well as generous bonuses when you sign up today.